gagansingh894/jams-rs/README.md

 making predictions.
 You can add new models by uploading them directly to `minio` via UI (http://0.0.0.0:9001).
 The models should be of supported types and follow the naming convention  `<model_framework>-model_name.tar.gz`.

-In addition to this, it will also start jaeger service for observability.
-The UI can be accessed at http://0.0.0.0:16686
+[//]: # (In addition to this, it will also start jaeger service for observability.
+The UI can be accessed at http://0.0.0.0:16686)

 Use the curl commands to make predictions